Anne Enke’s Decoupage & Polymer Clay Beads

 GlamTribale Wit & Whimsy

 I am also moving to incorporate much more wit into many of our pieces.
 People have told me my entire life that I am a fantastic story teller.
 After all, I wrote a play produced in my school when I was 12.
-People absolutely love talking about the Omo Valley people, featured prominently at our Lancaster shop at Building Character and in our Saturday PHAIR market in Philadelphia.
+People absolutely love talking about the Omo Valley people.

 In the necklace above, the jungle cat is chasing antique gold-plated birds, hanging on to the word HOPE.
 A firefly or dragon fly is in pursuit of the panther.
 Letting my imagination run wild — not a problem EVER for me — I then created decoupage beads using a lovely vellum tissue and panther imagery.